-Like many new resources that pop up, visionary entrepreneurs recognized the blog format as a marketing tool, and began to use it to provide information and updates to their customers, and as a way to draw in new business.
-From there, blogs grew into a new and effective marketing strategy.
+Like many new resources that pop up, visionary entrepreneurs recognized the blog format as a marketing tool and began using it to provide information and updates to their customers, and as a way to draw in new business.
+From there, blogging grew into a new and effective marketing strategy.

 The Pros of Blog Marketing